Worldtube excision method for intermediate-mass-ratio inspirals: scalar-field model in 3+1 dimensions: Conclusions

 We implement the described matching scheme for orders $n = 0, 1$ and $2$ and perform numerical simulations for a circular orbit of radius $r_p=5M$ for a variety of worldtube radii.
 In Sec.~\ref{sec: error estimates} we make a theoretical argument for how the error introduced by the excision should converge with the excision radius in- and outside the worldtube.
 We confirm these results in Sec.~\ref{sec: Results} and show that the scheme solves the scalar wave equation with high accuracy even at relatively large worldtube radii.
 We further validate our method by comparing against known values of the Detweiler-Whiting regular field and its first derivatives on the particle's worldline.

-The ultimate goal of the worldtube algorithm is to speed up BBH simulations at large mass-ratios by alleviating the CFL condition.
+The ultimate goal of the worldtube method is to speed up BBH simulations at large mass-ratios by alleviating the CFL condition.
 Figure~\ref{fig:timestep} considers the time steps sizes $\Delta t$ taken by our primary simulations.
 Plotted is $\Delta t/R$ vs the worldtube radius $R$.
 Note that the resolutions of our simulations were adjusted such that for each simulation, numerical truncation error is subdominant compared to the worldtube error, resulting in differences in $\Delta t$ for simulations with different expansion orders at the same worldtube radius.
 Nevertheless, it is apparent that for fixed order, the time step is roughly proportional to the worldtube radius.
 Therefore, the promise that larger worldtube radii allow larger time steps $\propto R$ indeed holds.
 Ideally, the worldtube error should be comparable to or somewhat smaller than the NR error.
 Our results show that this can be achieved by either decreasing the worldtube radius or by increasing the expansion order.
 The former, of course, would lead to a smaller grid-spacing and a more significant CFL condition, whereas the latter has no noticeable performance cost.
+We have discussed the next steps towards tackling BBH simulations using the worldtube method in \cite{Dhesi:2021yje}.

-Before tackling the full BBH problem, our next step will be to include the back-reaction of the scalar field onto the charged particle.
+Before tackling the full BBH problem, our next step will be to include the back-reaction of the scalar field onto the charged particle \cite{Diener:2012}.
 In the present work we have computed the first derivatives of the Detweiler-Whiting regular field, from which we can construct the scalar self-force, but we have so far ignored the effect of that force.
 Once it is accounted for, the equations of motion for the scalar charge $q$ of bare mass $\mu_0$ are given by \cite{Quinn_2000}

 Allowing the particle's trajectory to evolve dynamically in this way will be an important step toward the full gravity problem.
 SpECTRE uses a series of control systems which adjust certain time-dependent parameters of smooth coordinate maps to deform the grid~\cite{Scheel:2006}.
 While they usually ensure that excision spheres stay inside a black hole's apparent horizon, we will use these control systems to enable the worldtube to track the inspiraling scalar charge.
 The control systems are needed for the binary black hole case and such a scalar evolution will ensure they work as expected.